java-b/Lab-11/README.md

 ## Overview

-In this lab, you are required to implement a collections similar to *java.util.ArrayList*.
+In this lab, you are required to implement a collections framework similar to *java.util.ArrayList*.